Hamza-abdirahman/flutter-sports-match-ui/README.md

-# Esports Match UI
+# Sports Match UI

-A Flutter application for an esports match registration platform with a modern dark theme, smooth animations, and fully responsive design that adapts seamlessly from small phones to tablets.
+A Flutter application for an Sports match registration platform with a modern dark theme, smooth animations, and fully responsive design that adapts seamlessly from small phones to tablets.

 ## 🎯 Features